-Increasingly, continued business success depends on being engaged in ecommerce.
-Many businesses no longer have physical locations consumers can visit.
-Instead, they conduct sales transactions entirely through an ecommerce site or a social media marketplace platform.
+Increasingly, continued business success depends on being engaged in online retail.
+Many businesses no longer have physical storefronts consumers can visit.
+Instead, their business model is to conduct sales transactions entirely through an ecommerce site or a social media marketplace platform.

 So how do you choose the right ecommerce platform from the variety of available options?
 In this guide, we’ll discuss how to help you do just that.